ChristianKohler/Homepage/content/posts/2020-03-22-pushpipe/index.md

 The let directive is similar to \*ngIf but handles 0 values and supports zone-less the same way the PushPipe does.
 That means it also triggers change detection when a new value is emitted.

 The let-directive does not provide the show/hide funtionality which is imho a good design decision.
 The let-directive binds to observable values and the ngIf can then be used for the show/hide logic.
-A nice seperation of concerns.
+It's a nice seperation of concerns.

 #### Usage